Governor Lombardo Makes History, Vetoes 75 ‘Harmful and Dangerous’ Bills

 By Megan Barth, June 19, 2023 2:07 pm

 Last Friday was the deadline for Governor Joe Lombardo to sign or veto legislation that had arrived on his desk within the last five days of the legislative session.
-Fighting against a partisan blue wall that resulted in two special sessions of the 82nd legislative session, the Governor received a total of 611 bills, of which 538 became law and 75 were vetoed–the largest amount of vetoes issues during a legislative session in Silver State history.
+Fighting against a partisan blue wall that resulted in two special sessions of the 82nd legislative session, the Governor received a total of 611 bills, of which 538 became law and 75 were vetoed–the largest amount of vetoes issued during a legislative session in Silver State history.

 “This session, Democrats passed legislation that raised taxes, eroded constitutional rights, and expanded bureaucracy, among countless other examples of government overreach,” Lombardo said in a Friday afternoon statement.
 “Nevadans elected me to protect and serve our state – which includes protecting Nevadans from harmful and dangerous legislation.”
 The Governor added, “I’m excited by the meaningful legislation my administration was able to pass in our first legislative session.
 I signed long-awaited school safety reforms, a historic education budget and education accountability measures, and common-sense public safety policies – all while ensuring Nevadans faced no new taxes and making unprecedented investments into state savings accounts.”